vickjoeobi/nrw-html-and-css-2021-spring/lesson10/index.md

 This section teaches students how to deciorate various links found on the website.
 This includes but not Menu links, External links etc. The section covers:

-- What are the various states that a link can be styled?
+- Explain the various states that a link can exist in (e.g Visited, Hover, Focus, Active)
-- How do we style the link in various states?
+- How do we style the link in various states using CSS Pseudo-classes?
-- How do we add various `text-decoration` to links?
+- Explain that browsers apply `default styles` on links.
 - How do we add background color to links?
 - How do we convert links to buttons, and style them with CSS?